learnbyexample/py_regular_expressions/README.md

 # E-book

-You can download the book from https://leanpub.com/py_regex
+* You can download the book from https://leanpub.com/py_regex

-You might find reduced price using this coupon https://leanpub.com/py_regex/c/P7erPYAm1386
+    * You might find reduced price using this coupon https://leanpub.com/py_regex/c/P7erPYAm1386
+* For those in India, visit https://www.instamojo.com/learnbyexample/python-regex/

+For a preview of the book, see [sample chapters](./sample_chapters/Python_Regex_sample.pdf)

 <br>